 It is the student’s responsibility to request an accommodation.
-Because some accommodations may take considerable time to arrange, students are urged to contact the Coordinator of Disability Services in order to request an accommodation as soon as possible after receiving notice of admission to the University.
+Because some accommodations may take considerable time to arrange, students are urged to contact the Coordinator of Accessibility Services in order to request an accommodation as soon as possible after receiving notice of admission to the University.
 Untimely requests may result in delay, substitution, or an inability to provide an accommodation.
-If a request for an accommodation is submitted late, the Coordinator of Disability Services will, nevertheless, make every reasonable effort to process the request for an accommodation.
+If a request for an accommodation is submitted late, the Coordinator of Accessibility Services will, nevertheless, make every reasonable effort to process the request for an accommodation.

 Before an accommodation will be provided, the student may be required to submit medical and/or other diagnostic information concerning the student’s disability and limitations.
 If the information provided is unclear or incomplete, the student may be required to provide additional information or participate in further evaluations.
 In addition, the University may, at its expense, arrange for its own evaluation of the disability and needs of a student.

-The Coordinator of Disability Services will, in conjunction with others as may be appropriate, evaluate the information provided by the student and health care providers; refer the student for additional testing and evaluation as may be necessary; make recommendations for the accommodations to be provided to the student; and, assist in arranging for the implementation of the accommodation to be provided.
+The Coordinator of Accessibility Services will, in conjunction with others as may be appropriate, evaluate the information provided by the student and health care providers; refer the student for additional testing and evaluation as may be necessary; make recommendations for the accommodations to be provided to the student; and, assist in arranging for the implementation of the accommodation to be provided.